 The Project would have small, temporary, but beneficial socioeconomic impacts by providing jobs for construction workers and boosting purchases of food, fuel, lodging, and materials for construction and restoration from local businesses in smaller communities.
-Improvements to natural scenery could have long-term socioeconomic benefits.
+Improvements to natural scenery and recreational enjoyment could have long-term socioeconomic benefits.